awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-commandline-fleet.md

 ```
 # This common-config is used to configure items used for both ssm and cloudwatch access

 ## Configuration for shared credential.
 ## Default credential strategy will be used if it is absent here:
 ##            Instance role is used for EC2 case by default.
-##            AmazonCloudWatchAgent profile is used for onPremise case by default.
+##            AmazonCloudWatchAgent profile is used for onPremises case by default.
 # [credentials]
 #    shared_credential_profile = "{profile_name}"
 #    shared_credential_file= "{file_name}"

 ## Configuration for proxy.
 ## System-wide environment-variable will be read if it is absent here.
 ## i.e. HTTP_PROXY/http_proxy; HTTPS_PROXY/https_proxy; NO_PROXY/no_proxy